-The construction of the BESS will include:
+The extension of the Substation platform and construction of the BESS platform will include:

-- Earthworks cutting to create a level platform and importing and compacting of fill material; - Stormwater management infrastructure; - Installation of an earth protection layer; and - A stone chip finishing layer to match existing at the Substation.
+- Bulk earthworks cutting to create a level platform and importing and compacting of fill material; - Construction of stormwater management infrastructure; - Installation of an earth protection layer; and - A stone chip layer to match existing at the Substation.

-Fill (if required) and stone chip will be sourced from local licensed quarries.
+Fill and stone chip will be sourced from local licensed quarries/mines.